muralik296/Smartsheet-Portal/README.md

 ![2](https://user-images.githubusercontent.com/79444187/170002217-a99514ba-79ac-4165-9824-df12c78f60b9.png)

--Quote previewer, for the sales and marketing departments, using it to create and modify their quote while working on it.
+- Quote previewer, for the sales and marketing departments, using it to create and modify their quote while working on it.
 The data is picked up from Smartsheets and gives the user a previewer of data from a certain sheet and allows them to view/edit the row they are working on.

 ![3](https://user-images.githubusercontent.com/79444187/170006114-8a58fa36-c147-4d0d-9adb-4f816f700214.png)